HippotamusZz/BlenderToolsShelfUI/README.md

 # HPTM Tools Shelfs - Blender Add-on
 Blender HPTM Tools Shelfs Add-on

-The HPTM Tools Shelfs Add-on is a custom user interface for Blender, designed with a focus on learning and personal use.
+The HPTM Tools Shelfs Add-on is a custom user interface for Blender, designed with a focus on learning and personal usage.
 This add-on provides a convenient tools shelf UI with various functionalities to enhance the user experience within Blender.

 ## Overview